Early Childhood Education Degree and Career Overview

 There are many career paths you can take, including teaching, managing a daycare, and providing in-home care for children.
 Below are some examples of early childhood education careers:

 - Preschool Teacher: Preschool teachers introduce young children to education and prepare them for kindergarten.
 They plan curricula that are age appropriate, and introduce themes and concepts children will expand upon in elementary school.
-They also look for signs of emotional or developmental issues, and bring them to the attention of parents or guardians.
+They also look for signs of emotional or developmental issues and bring them to the attention of parents or guardians.
 The early childhood teacher job description can vary between childcare centers.

-- Kindergarten and Elementary School Teacher: Kindergarten and elementary school teachers create lesson plans for math, English, social studies and science, but also teach students the soft skills they need to be successful in school.
+- Kindergarten and Elementary School Teacher: Kindergarten and elementary school teachers create lesson plans for math, English, social studies and science, but also to teach students the soft skills they need to be successful in school.
 They communicate with parents about their child’s progress and prepare students to take standardized tests.

 - Nanny: Nannies and other childcare workers care for children while their parents are out of the house.
 These workers are responsible for bathing and feeding the children, supervising their play time, and organizing activities for them.